liquity/bold/README.md

 A batch’s `recordedDebt` is updated when:
 - a Trove in a batch has it’s debt updated by the borrower
 - The batch manager changes the batch’s interest rate
+- The pending debt of a Trove in the batch is permissionlessly applied

-The accrued interest and accrued management fees are calculated and added to the debt
+The batch-level accrued interest and accrued management fees are calculated and added to the batch's recorded debt, along with any individual changes due to a Trove touch - i.e. the Trove's debt adjustment, and/or application of its pending redistribution debt gain.

 ### Batch premature adjustment fees